haani-niyaz/devops-journal/_posts/2016-08-04-modify-files-with-puppet-using-file_line.markdown

 ---

-## Objective
+## Requirements

-Recently we had a requirement to manage a set of credentials sprawled in multple files.
+Recently we needed to manage a set of credentials sprawled across multple files.
 Puppet was already managing our rpm deployments.
 However the configuration was slated to be managed via a configuration server(not Puppet).
 In the interim we promptly needed to ensure credentials were updated in place within multiple configuration files when the rpm was deployed.

+## Constraints

+The credentials needed to be managed inplace - so a template (which would have been easier) was not an option.
+There was also a short time frame to get this up and running, not mention having it tested as well.
+You might find these constraints to be evident in the design choices made.

 ## Design